Configuring ISCSI initiator in Linux

 service iscsi start

-an initiator name
+To set an initiator name

 Vi /etc/iscsi/initiatorname.iscsi